mediasuitenz/tech-stack/README.md

 After moving to production migrations must be created and tracked in git.

-Likely to use [loopback-db-migrate](https://github.com/slively/loopback-db-migrate) or an extension of it
+Likely to use [loopback-db-migrate](https://github.com/slively/loopback-db-migrate) or an extension of it.
+  - Needs support for transactions / rollbacks

 ### Backend

-- node.js 4.2.1 LTS
+- node.js 4.2.* LTS
 - npm
   - Currently there is no LTS version of npm. npm3 breaks a large number of packages.
 We should be using the latest version of npm2 until a LTS version becomes available.
 - StrongLoop Loopback